amihsan/quiz-app/README.md

 #### CI/CD Deployment

-3. - From this point onward, every time changes are pushed to the main branch, the GitHub Actions workflow will automatically deploy the application to your EC2 instance.
+3.From this point onward, every time changes are pushed to the main branch, the GitHub Actions workflow will automatically deploy the application to your EC2 instance.

 ---